THE COMPLETE STEP-BY-STEP GUIDE ON

 To get started, CLICK HERE to go to Bluehost (the Bluehost website will open in a new tab in your browser so you can reference these instructions as you work).

-Once the page opens, click the green Get Started button.
+Once the page opens, click the Host Your Site button.
 Images may vary and look slightly different if you are on mobile, but the process of starting a blog is the same.

 Select a hosting plan

-Bluehost offers 4 hosting plans (basic, plus, choice plus, and pro).
+Bluehost offers 4 hosting plans (Basic, Plus, Choice Plus, and Online Store).
 Choose the one that’s right for you.

-Remember that all plans come with a FREE domain name for the first year + a free SSL certificate (which I’ll show you how to activate in step 4 of this tutorial).
+Remember that all plans come with a FREE domain name for the first year + a free SSL certificate (which I’ll show you how to activate in step 4 of this tutorial) + free CDN (so your blog loads faster in your readers’ browser).

-Click the green Select button under your plan of choice to go to the next step.
+Click the blue Select button under your plan of choice to go to the next step.

 2. Get a free domain name from Bluehost